EmmanuelOkuchukwu/vanilla-todo/README.md

 # Link to the tutorial: https://www.youtube.com/watch?v=q0E1hbcj-NI

-# To run project type in gulp in your command Terminal.
+# To run project first install all the dependencies to your local machine by typing npm i, secondly type in gulp in your command Terminal.